 As such, the more expensive houses have good heating and hot-water systems (albeit with needing to be fired up with wood every few days), running water fed by holding tanks, and hot showers.
 They might look like “normal” houses other than the humanure system (i.e. no black-water disposal) and big wood stoves / hot water systems that need to be fired-up periodically.

 Many people choose to eat in food co-ops (or Cooking co-ops).
 With 5-6 people you would cook and clean-up once a week and eat 5-6 times.
 From an economic (or efficiency) point of view, this occurs as a no-brainer.
-Of course you would have to like the other members of your cooking co-op and also their food.
+Of course you would need to like the other members of your cooking co-op and also their food.
 The “cooking houses” are typically the more expensive houses (i.e. the ones with running water), however not all cooking houses are expensive.
-The Milkweed co-op cooking house does not have running water, and the Critters cooking house is outdoors and shuts down in winter and early spring.
+The Critters cooking house is outdoors and shuts down in winter and early spring.
 Critters cook at home by themselves in the winter (if my understanding is correct).

 There is also a very well-stocked self-serve food “store”, which has luxuries such as chocolate-covered almonds and frozen meats, in addition to a large selection of grains, spices and more.
 The way this works is, you weigh your produce, enter it into a ledger, and get billed each month.
 The prices were reasonable (and frankly, even if you are paying 20% for the convenience, its worth it and you are supporting your village mate, in this case Cob the store owner).
 You can also bill your alcoholic drinks and coffee at Mercantile.
 There is something (to me) very friendly and “old-timey” about the credit system at DR. They even used to have their own currency, which was (reportedly) running close to a million dollars a year in transactions at one point, but government regulations forced them to shut-down.

-Internet here is fast, and, if I am not mistaken, getting even faster with fiber-optic.
+Internet here is fast, and getting even faster with fiber-optic.
 This is a big advantage of living here, as not all rural communities have usable internet, which is especially important for remote workers.
-The common house has fast internet included in the obligatory membership, but only two spaces that could be used as “office space”, so this probably not an option for remote workers, unless they have an in-home office.
+The common house has fast internet included in the obligatory membership, and spaces that can rented as office space.
 Wifi line-of-sight “beamer” technologies are now fast and cheap up to 1 mile or more, so you could get your internet (theoretically) from a friendly neighbor even if you did not have a commercial hook-up.

 Building Codes & Sustainability Requirements (“Covenants”)

 When DR was founded, building codes were very strict.
-They required full “natural” building techniques (typically cob, straw bale, of earth-bag), or reclaimed lumber.
-All this is now significantly changed.
+They required either “natural” building techniques (typically cob, straw bale, of earth-bag), or reclaimed lumber.
+This has now been adapted.
 My understanding is that any kind of “reasonable” construction technique is allowed, including lumber that is certified as sustainably-grown.
 This hugely opens up housing possibilities for more conventional construction, with the limitation that the local electric grid is required (at 5x the municipal electric rate), or else house solar; and there is no black-water sewage system, i.e. no flush toilets.
 The humanure system is obligatory.

 Governance and Membership Process